 Hooper, in Maryland’s section of the Chesapeake Bay, is like a Smith Island or Tangier Island that you can drive to.
-It’s a beautiful drive to get there across marshland and a cool adventure once you get there, even though there’s not much on the not quite 10-mile chain of islands.
+It’s a beautiful drive to get there across marshland and a cool adventure once you get there, even though there’s not much on the not-quite-10-mile chain of islands.

-Overview of Hooper Island
+Hooper Island Overview

-Hooper is actually a row of three barrier islands off Maryland’s Eastern Shore.
+Hooper is a row of three barrier islands off Maryland’s Eastern Shore.
 Only two that you can visit by car, Upper Hooper & Middle Hooper.
 The wooden bridge to Lower Hooper was destroyed in a storm and never rebuilt.

 The islands, separated from the mainland by the Honga River, are also called “Hooper’s Island,” “Hoopers Island” and even “Hooper Islands.”

 To get there, you drive through the vast marshland of Blackwater National Wildlife Refuge.

 Henry Hooper was a buddy of the Calverts, the family credited with founding Maryland in the 1600s, and Hooper was able to claim this section of Dorchester County.

 Some say that current long-time island residents can trace their lineage to ten families since the Hooper days.

 The islands are known for sport fishing and crabbing.
 Phillips Seafood got its start here.